Nighat Dad is empowering young Pakistani women by creating a safe digital space and helping them tackle cyber harassment.

 by Aisiri Amin

 In a country where having a social media account is a revolution for girls, Nighat Dad founded a platform to educate young girls about online harassment and help them respond to it.
-Pakistan is far from being open to the idea of making internet accessible and safe for women but Nighat changed the scenario by starting the not-for profit, Digital Rights Foundation in 2012 with the aim to make people, especially women, aware about their virtual rights.
+Pakistan is far from being open to the idea of making internet accessible and safe for women but Nighat is changing the scenario by starting the not-for profit, Digital Rights Foundation in 2012 with the aim to make people, especially women, aware about their virtual rights.

 Gendered violence on the Internet has made it an unsafe space for women.
 Lewd messages, abuse, online harassment have instilled a sense of fear in them which makes them distance themselves from the online world.
 Nighat Dad has been awarded the Dutch government’s Human Rights Tulip award 2016 for her efforts in making the Internet a safer place for women.